Energy in Sweden

-Swedish government climate and environment investment budget will be ca 1.3 billion euros in 4 years 2017 - 2020 in non fossil travel, renewable energy and international (Annually in Swedish krona: 1.8 billion 2017, 1.5 billion 2018, 4.5 billion 2019 & ca 5 billion 2020.)

-In 2011, the World Energy Council gave Sweden, France, and Switzerland top marks for their energy sustainability.

-In 2017 the share of energy from renewable sources in Sweden was 55% in energy use, 69% in heating and cooling, 66% in electricity and 27% in transports.
-In 2019, 97% of the energy used for public transport was renewable.

-Overview

-The emissions decline 7.7% in 2008–2009 was at least partly influenced by the European economic recession of 2008–2009 and not only by the sustainable changes in energy consumption.
-From 2008 to 2009 the change in the US was a 7.0% decline and in Canada was a 9.6% decline.

-A report was published in 2011 by the World Energy Council in association with Oliver Wyman, entitled Policies for the Future: 2011 Assessment of Country Energy and Climate Policies, which ranks country performance according to an energy sustainability index.
-The best performers were Switzerland, Sweden and France.

-Buildings and the residential sector currently account for 40 percent of Sweden's energy consumption.
-Buildings have a long life-span.
-Thus, energy efficiency is important for houses being built.
-Better energy efficiency for existing buildings is the biggest challenge.
+Energy in Sweden is characterized by relatively high per capita production and consumption, and a reliance on imports for fossil fuel supplies.

+With 98% of electricity generation coming from renewables and nuclear in 2023, the electric grid is nearing zero emissions.
+Sweden is also a major net exporter of electricity, exporting over 20% of national electricity generation to the rest of Europe in 2023.

+A high carbon tax on heating fuels has contributed to a noticeable uptake in biomass and electricity usage in the heating/cooling sector, with Eurostat reporting Sweden had the highest share of renewable energy for heating and cooling in the EU, at 69% (2022).

+By contrast, the transport sector (especially plane fuel and automobiles) remain majority-powered by fossil fuels, a challenge for the government's 2045 target of carbon neutrality.
+Nevertheless, sustainability measures have reduced total emissions in Sweden, even as the population has increased; at 3.6 tonnes per person, Sweden's 2022 per capita Carbon dioxide (CO2) emissions are 45% lower than 1990 levels and below the world average.

+Eurostat data (2022) shows 66% of Sweden's total final energy consumption comes from renewables, broken down as 83.3% in electricity consumption, 69.4% in heating and cooling, and 29.2% in transport.

+Statistics

+Energy plan

+Sweden's energy plan is to have 65% of energy produced by renewables by 2030 and 100% by 2040.

+Energy sources

 Renewable energy

+Renewable energy includes wind, solar, biomass and geothermal energy sources.

 Within the context of the European Union's 2009 Renewables Directive, Sweden was working towards reaching a 49% share of renewable energy in gross final consumption of energy - electricity, heating/cooling, and transportation - by 2020.

 Eurostat reported that Sweden had already exceeded the Directive's 2020 target in 2014 reaching 52.6% of total final energy consumption provided by renewables, up from 38.7% in 2004.

 This makes Sweden the leading country within the EU-28 group in terms of renewable energy use by share, followed by Finland and Latvia at 38.7%, Austria at 33.1% and Denmark on 29.2%.

 The two other signatories of the directive, Iceland and Norway, remain ahead of Sweden at 77.1% and 69.2% respectively.

 The 2014 52.6% overall share of final energy consumption in Sweden breaks down as renewable energy providing the following shares to each sector: 68.1% of the heating and cooling sector, 63.3% of the electricity sector and 19.2% of the transport sector.